The CWRU Tobacco-Free Policy

 “CWRU Property” refers to all interior space owned, rented or leased by CWRU and all outside property or grounds owned or leased by CWRU, including parking areas and private vehicles while they are on CWRU property and CWRU vehicles.

 CWRU prohibits the use of tobacco products at all times on campus property.

 The university is committed to providing support to the entire population who wishes to stop using tobacco products.
-Faculty, staff and students should refer to the Resources section of this website if they need assistance with tobacco cessation.
+Staff, faculty and students should refer to www.case.edu/tobaccofree if they need assistance with tobacco cessation.

 Use of university funds for purchase of tobacco or tobacco-related products is prohibited, unless such use is permitted under the exception stated below.

-Tobacco use may be permitted for authorized research with prior approval of the Office of the Provost, and, in the case of smoking, the review and recommendation of the university's Department of Environmental Health & Safety.
+Tobacco use may be permitted for authorized research with prior approval of the Provost’s Office, and in the case of smoking, the review and recommendation of the University Department of Environmental Health & Safety.

 Why is This Important?

 The university has accepted the opinion of the Surgeon General that smoking is the largest preventable cause of illness and premature death.
 Because the university has substantial commitments to health-related research and teaching, it has a parallel commitment to protect the health of students, employees and guests and to be in compliance with the State of Ohio smoking ban set out in Chapter 3794 of the Ohio Revised Code.
 To foster a healthy culture and environment, the university is a tobacco-free campus.